agottipati9/cv-web/content/authors/admin/_index.md

 highlight_name: true
 ---

 My name is Aashish Gottipati and I am a CS PhD student, advised by Lili Qiu, at the University of Texas at Austin.
 My research interests include computer networks, applied machine learning, and representation learning.
-I am currently a research intern in the IC3-AI group at Microsoft Research.
+I am currently a teaching assistant at UT Austin.
 Previously, I completed my master's and bachelor's at the University of Utah, where I was advised by Jacobus Van der Merwe.

 <!-- My name is Aashish Gottipati and I am a CS master's student, advised by Jacobus Van der Merwe, at the University of Utah.
 My research interests include computer networks, applied machine learning, and representation learning.
 I am currently a research assistant for the FLUX research group, which conducts research in operating systems, networking, security, and virtualization. -->